hima-97/ECG-Arrhythmia-Classification/README.md

 A total of 141 features are extracted and categorized as follows:

 * Heart Rate Related Features:
-These include the current, previous, and next RR intervals, which are the time intervals between successive R peaks.
+These are the current, previous, and next RR intervals, which are the time intervals between successive R peaks.
 They provide critical insights into the heart rate variability.

 * Normalized Heart Rate Related Features:
 The RR interval features are normalized by dividing them by their average value in the last 32 heartbeats, enhancing their comparability across different heartbeats.